 Moreover, your computer will accumulate junk files, taking up valuable storage space and slowing down your computer.
-This is how computers work, the more you use them, the more files you have.
+This is how computers work; the more you use them, the more files you have.
 If the installation process does not go as expected, the updates and applications that you install will also cause some problems.

 Table of Contents

-2 Easy Methods to Reset your Windows 11 PC
+2 Easy Methods to Reset your Windows 11 PC or Laptop

-Before we begin, itis important to know that resetting your Windows 11 PC will remove all installed programs.
+Before we begin, it is important to know that resetting your Windows 11 PC will remove all installed programs.
 If you wish, you can also delete your personal files.
 Before performing this operation, make sure that all data has been backed up.
 If you have enough space, you can put your files on cloud services such as OneDrive or use an external USB storage device.

-Method 1: Reset your Windows 11 Computer Using Settings
+Method 1: Reset your PC Using Settings

 Microsoft added a new method of resetting Windows in 2020, allowing you to use cloud downloads.
 Basically, you download a new copy of Windows and install it.
 This method is useful if you are facing serious problems.

-To reset Windows 11 Using Settings, follow the below steps:
+To reset Windows 11 using Settings, follow the below steps:

-- Next, you will see an option labeled as Reset this PC in the recovery tab.
-Click on the Reset PC button.
+- Next, you will see an option labeled “Reset this PC” under the recovery options.
+Click on the “Reset PC” button to continue.

-- Windows will begin the reset process.
+- That’s it!
+Windows will begin the reset process.

 Method 2: Reset Your Windows 11 Computer Using CMD

-- First, press Windows key + S on your keyboard, type cmd, then select Run as administrator.
+- First, press “Windows key + S” on your keyboard, type cmd, then select “Run as administrator”.

-This option is only used to activate the traditional Windows 11 reset dialog box from the command prompt.
+This option is only used to activate the traditional Windows 11 reset dialogue box from the command prompt.
 If everything is running properly on your operating system and restoring factory settings easily, make sure it helps.

 These are 2 quick ways to reset your Windows 11 PC using Settings and CMD.
 After the reset process is complete, you will get one of two possible results.
 If you choose to remove everything from your computer, you will see the setup experience for the first time, which means your computer is ready for anyone else to use.
-If you choose to keep the file, you will be taken to your account login screen and launched on your desktop.
+If you choose to keep the file, you will be taken to your account login screen and the file will be launched on your desktop.